kineticman/FruitDeepLinks/README.md

 ## 🤝 Contributing

-This is currently a private repository.
+This is an early **public beta**.
+Expect sharp edges and breaking changes..
 Contributions are welcome from invited collaborators.

 ### Development Setup